Pinghsuanlin/SQL-code/README.md

 # SQL-code
 My past work in Microsoft SQL Server and Postgre environments.

+The Basics.sql file contains function like CREATE TABLE, INSER INTO+VALUES, SELECT+FROM, WHERE, GROUP BY + ORDER BY.

-Some work is referenced to Alex the Analyst.
+Reference: Alex the Analyst